aws/amazon-chime-sdk-js/guides/16_Video_Layout.md

 ##### AllHighestVideoBandwidthPolicy (Default)

 This policy subscribes to the highest quality video layer of all publishers.
+This policy allows builders to choose which remote video sources to subscribe to through the use of `chooseRemoteVideoSources` API.
 Under constrained network, some or all videos may freeze as packets are lost on the network, and they will recover automatically once network congestion is reduced.

 ##### VideoPriorityBasedPolicy